Last Updated August 25, 2019, with a new hot pot place

 First, you pick your broth.
 Many places offer different flavors, but they typically include spicy, regular, and vegetarian varieties.
 First-timers who are a fan of spicy should go for it or try a safer route with the vegetarian or mild broth.
 Everything you cook in the broth will take on that flavor.
 Next, you choose different ingredients like meats, fish, veggies, tofu, etc. As soon as soup comes to boil, it is safe to eat right out of the pot.
 Plus, every meal comes with your sauces you can combine and customize for the perfect flavor.
 Sauce making is an art of its own, as anyone can combine different types of ingredients to create a perfect dipping sauce for every bite.

-We are sad to say that 7th place is not going to be the lowest rating on this list Eighth place goes to Riverside Hot Pot in Gaithersburg.
+We are sad to say that 7th place is no longer going to be the lowest rating on this list Eighth place goes to Riverside Hot Pot in Gaithersburg.
 We had such a poor experience at this place that it will be ranked lowest each time we update this list.
 The food tasted as if it was just defrosted, everything was so wet and falling apart.
 This is not what your Hot Pot experience should be.

 We are excited to see a new addition to the tasty area scene with K-Pot Hot Pot & barbecue, a Korean place in Rockville, Maryland.
-Not in many places you can order both hot pot and barbecue all at the same time, so this was a treat.
+In most places, you can’t order both hot pot and barbecue at the same time, so this was a treat.
 Maybe even take that barbecued meat and add it into the broth for extra flavor!
-This location is giant with many tables, but even if there is wait time their full bar is great to pass the time.
-K-Pot is another all you can eat place with lunch for $16, dinner $24 and weekend $26.
+This location is giant with many tables, but even if there is a wait time, their full bar is great to pass the time.
+K-Pot is another all-you-can-eat place with lunch for $16, dinner $24 and weekend $26.
 This is one of the few locations where the weekend is more expensive, but just for a few dollars.
 Plus, you can enjoy both Hot Pot and BBQ options for just $3.
 Staying skinny is hard.